 A codec also contains the schema of the mapped type.
 This schema information is used when generating documentation.
-For primitive types, the schema values are built-in, and include values such as Schema.SString, Schema.
-SArray, Schema.SBinary etc.
+Schemas consists of the schema type, which is one of the values defined in SchemaType, such as SString, SBinary, SArray or SProduct (for objects).
+Moreover, a schema contains meta-data: value optionality, description and low-level format.